 Christina of NC Tripping

 Just south of Nags Head in North Carolina’s Outer Banks, Bodie Island Lighthouse stands 156 feet and is one of only a dozen remaining brick tower lighthouses in the United States.
-Pronounced “body”, this iconic lighthouse was first built in 1847, rebuilt because of poor foundation in 1859, destroyed by Confederate troops in 1861, and today’s structure completed in 1872.
+Pronounced “body”, this iconic lighthouse was first built in 1847.
+It was rebuilt because of poor foundation in 1859 and destroyed by Confederate troops in 1861.
+Today’s structure was completed in 1872.

 With horizontal black and white stripes, Bodie Lighthouse is equipped with an original first-order Fresnel lens, flashing 160,000 candlepower beacon over 19 miles.
-Of the five lighthouses in the Outer Banks, Bodie is the easiest to access due to its close proximity to Nags Head and Kill Devil Hills where most vacationers stay.
+Of the five lighthouses in the Outer Banks, Bodie is the easiest to access.
+This is due to its close proximity to Nags Head and Kill Devil Hills where most vacationers stay.

 Those wanting to scale the 214 spiral steps to the top must do so between the third Friday in April through Columbus Day.
 Parking is easily accessible and visitors are encouraged to stop by the Visitors Center for more historical information and maps for scenic nature trails around the lighthouse.
 Beautiful views of Bodie Island, the Atlantic Ocean, and Pamlico Sound are visible from the top.
 Tickets cost $10 for adults and climbs start every 30 minutes.